 Q. 85.
 What are the causes leading to the delay in the settlement of objections raised by statutory audit, internal audit, and technical examiners, and what remedies would you suggest?
 Do you consider that further delegation of powers to the Controllers of Defence Accounts in this respect would result in improvement?
+(To be answered by Engineers Ministry of Finance (Defence Accounts)

-(To be answered by-Engineers, Ministry of Finance (Defence), Ministry of Defence and CTE).
+(To be answered by Engineers, Ministry of Finance (Defence), Ministry of Defence and CTE).